sourcecred/docs/docs/beta/introduction.md

 [//]: # (This section still needs to be audited for the suggested content in the outline below, and then fleshed out some.
 Sending it into review anyway because the doc will benefit from multiple perspectives. -LB)

-* outcompeting capitalism
+* Outcompeting capitalism

   * Creating a system to replace capitalism is important to dismantling the harmful systems we live within
-* creating better structures for recognizing labor that's currently "invisible"
+* Creating better structures for recognizing labor that's currently "invisible"

-  * the nuance of value and a wider recognition of it (eg: emotional labor)
+  * The nuance of value and a wider recognition of it (eg: emotional labor)
-  * better access to opportunity
+  * Better access to opportunity
-* more equitable and ethical payment systems
+* More equitable and ethical payment systems

-  * decoupling hours worked from money paid
+  * Decoupling hours worked from money paid
-  * the bias of payment and privilege of negotiation
+  * The bias of payment and privilege of negotiation
-  * moving away from cost of replacement and towards rewarding of sustainable value created
+  * Moving away from cost of replacement and towards rewarding of sustainable value created
-* better interpersonal and collaborative tools
+* Better interpersonal and collaborative tools

-  * community playbook
+  * Community playbook
-  * self-directed/remote work environments become more possible
+  * Self-directed/remote work environments become more possible
-* growth plan and concrete strategy
+* Growth plan and concrete strategy

-  * supporting crypto and open source to create better-functioning economic ecosystems
+  * Supporting crypto and open source to create better-functioning economic ecosystems
-* shifting priorities in line with values on a micro and macro level
+* Shifting priorities in line with values on a micro and macro level

 ### How can I engage with SourceCred?